jeremy-kimball/Deployment-Guide/README.md

                     );
 ```
 4. Below the line `var app = builder.Build();` in program.cs
 Add the following block of code, this is the programmatic version of `update-database` and so ensures our remote DB has our migrations.
+Again changing MYDBCONTEXT to match your existing one.
 ```
 using (var scope = app.Services.CreateScope())
 {
-    var dbContext = scope.ServiceProvider.GetRequiredService<DeveloperDashboardContext>();
+    var dbContext = scope.ServiceProvider.GetRequiredService<MYDBCONTEXT>();
     // This will throw an exception if the connection fails dbContext.Database.Migrate();
 }